kaltura/DeveloperPortalDocs/documentation/PlayKit/Create-new-analytics-plugin-Android.md

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-This article describes the steps required to build new analytics plugin in Android devices.
+This article describes the steps required for building a new analytics plugin on Android devices.

-## Creating new Class for the plugin
+## Creating a New Class for the Plugin

 The calss must extend PKPlugin in order to integrate with Kaltura Player.